ui.layout_columns

 [CssUnit] = None-

-- A numeric vector, where each value represents the fractional unit (
+The heights of the rows, possibly at different breakpoints.
+Can be one of the following: * A numeric vector, where each value represents the fractional unit (

 fr